kbanr101/kbanr101/README.md

 - Bachelor of Art in Business Administration & Management | 10/2013

 ## Professional Summary
-I have over 6 years of experience in Scrum Master roles, working with cross-functional teams to deliver software products on time and within budget.
+I have over 8 years of experience in Scrum Master roles, working with cross-functional teams to deliver software products on time and within budget.
 I am highly skilled in Scrum, Kanban, and Agile methodologies, and I excel in facilitating daily stand-up meetings, sprint planning, and retrospectives.
 My strong communication and conflict resolution abilities enable me to foster a collaborative and high-performing team environment.

+## Current Job

+### Role: Senior Scrum Master
+- **Company:** ArenaNet LLC
+- **Duration:** Febuary 2022 - Present

+**Key Achievements:**
+- Created dashboards using JIRA, Confluence, Trello, to track project progress Championed Agile methodologies, and resulted 25% improvement in project delivery times
+- Led Agile ceremonies, enhanced team's adherence to Scrum values, and boosted productivity by 20%
+- Drove the "GameArt" project, created top-tier casino games that increased company revenue by 15%
+- Optimized project monitoring using Atlassian tools to reduce tracking discrepancies by 30%
+- Pioneered the "POS-GAB" project and collaborated with Square System and NTSOFT USA to innovate in the Electronic Golf Cars domain
+- Facilitated inter-departmental strategic meetings that enhanced product-market fit by 40%
+- Cultivated a positive work environment and reduced team turnover rate by 50%
+- Trained 10+ Product Owners in Agile principles and led a more streamlined backlog process
+- Synchronized with Scrum Masters across teams and established a unified Agile approach
+- Implemented safeguards against distraction and ensured 95% on-time delivery rate for sprints

 ## Case Studies

 ### Project 1: GameArt

 - **Company:** Amed Biotech
-- **Duration:** Febuary 2014 - January 201
+- **Duration:** December 2019 - January 2022
 - **Role:** Technical Scrum Master

 **Key Achievements:**